 According to legend, Lord Buddha ascended to Trāyastriṃśa (the heaven of the 33 gods) to repay the kindness of his mother who had died one week after giving birth to him.
 He wanted to liberate her from samsara and spread the teachings (including the Abhidharma) for the benefit of the deities inhabiting this heavenly realm.
 After 3 months, Lord Buddha’s followers on earth became worried by his long absence and his disciple Maugalyayana finally persuaded him to return to earth after considerable debate.
 Seven days later, Lord Buddha descended a stairway made of beryl, gold, and silver and arrived back on earth at a mountain peak known as Sankahya (found in modern day Basantpur, Uttar Pradesh, India).
 Much later, Emperor Ashoka built a temple at this site.

-Lhabab Düchen falls on the 22nd day of the 9th month of the Tibetan calendar each year (November 4th in 2023).
+Lhabab Düchen falls on the 22nd day of the 9th month of the Tibetan calendar each year (November 22nd, 2024).
 The effects of positive and negative actions are thought to be multiplied 10 million times on this day!
 Therefore, it is an excellent day to perform virtuous deeds.
 Also, because this day is related to the Buddha’s mother, it is considered to be a special day for all mothers.

-On this day at Ka-Nying Shedrub Ling monastery, the monks perform the full day Thukdrub Gongpa Kündü Pūjā (the essential practice that includes all achievements).
+On this day at Ka-Nying Shedrub Ling monastery, the monks perform the extensive Thukdrub Gongpa Kündü Pūjā (the essential practice that includes all achievements).
 This is considered to be the essential root practice of all manifestations of Guru Rinpoche that combines all of the practices into a single mandala.

 Let us all aspire that we are able to perceive all sentient beings as our mothers and may we be able to repay all of our mothers’ kindnesses.
 May everyone rejoice in this noble and virtuous event and dedicate the merit for the benefit of all sentient beings!